-Julie Green has more than four decades of a combination of clinical, research and policy experience in the Australian child and family health and community sector resulting in a deep understanding of the continuum from primary prevention to tertiary health care.
-Julie is Honorary Research Fellow at the Murdoch Children's Research Institute; Adjunct Professor, School of Social Sciences, Western Sydney University; and Principal Fellow, Department of Paediatrics, University of Melbourne.
-Julie has also served on a number of committees and advisory groups in the areas of parenting, child safety, child mental health, research and ethics, and digital technologies.
-She was previously Executive Director and board member of raisingchildren.net.au, Julie joined the QEC Board in July 2020 and is a member of the Quality, Risk & Clinical Governance Committee.
+Julie has more than four decades of clinical, research and policy experience in the Australian child and family health.
+Julie is Honorary Research Fellow at the Murdoch Children's Research Institute; Adjunct Professor, School of Medicine, Western Sydney University; and Principal Fellow, Department of Paediatrics, University of Melbourne.
+Julie has also served on senior committees and advisory groups in the areas of parenting, child safety, child mental health, research and ethics, and digital technologies.
+She is a board member of Children's Healthcare Australasia and was previously Executive Director and board member of raisingchildren.net.au.
+She joined the QEC Board in July 2020 and is the Chair of the Quality, Risk & Clinical Governance Committee.
+Board meeting attendance for the period was 100%.